cjbass02/Transformer/README.md

     ├── decoder.py #legacy, not used

     ├── dummy_vocab.py # A word bank to test training

     ├── pytorch_test_forward # POC forward pass test on the pytorch transformer

     ├── pytorch_test_backward # POC backwards training test on the pytorch transformer

-├── from_scratch_training.py # Training loop Test for from_scratch_transformer: sequences of length seq_len, Softmax loss,
+├── from_scratch_training.ipynb # Training loop test for from_scratch_transformer: Used for training on MSOE's supercomputer.

 ├── input.txt # Example training data (Shakespeare, etc.)

+├── input_short.txt # Shortened training data, better for testing

+├── transformer_api.py # FastAPI API for training and inference

+├── fast_api_test.ipynb # FastAPI test script

 ---